 Project Management Metrics can be added to any element in the repository.
-Typically they will be added to elements like solution Components as a way of indicating how effective it is in meeting the objectives and how well it is performing.
+Typically they will be added to elements such as solution Components as a way of indicating how effective they are in meeting the objectives and how well they are performing.
 These details can be added to the notes of the Metric.
 Learn More: Project Management Items